G4 nations

-The G4 nations, comprising Brazil, Germany, India, and Japan, are four countries which support each other's bids for permanent seats on the United Nations Security Council.
-Unlike the G7, where the common denominator is the economy and long-term political motives, the G4's primary aim is the permanent member seats on the Security Council.
+The G4 nations, comprising Brazil, Germany, India, and Japan, are four countries which support each other's attempts to gain permanent seats on the United Nations Security Council.
+Unlike the G7, where the common denominator of the members is related to the economy and long-term political goals, the G4's primary aim is to reform the Security Council.
 Each of these four countries have figured among the elected non-permanent members of the council since the UN's establishment.
 Their economic, political and military influence has grown significantly in the last decades, reaching a scope comparable to the permanent members (P5).
-However, the G4's bids are often opposed by the Uniting for Consensus movement led by Italy, and particularly their economic competitors or political rivals.
+However, the G4's bids are often opposed by the Uniting for Consensus movement led by Italy, and particularly by the G4's economic competitors and political rivals.

 Background

-The UN currently has five permanent members with veto power in the Security Council: China, France, Russia, the United Kingdom, and the United States – comprising the victors of World War II.
+The United Nations currently has five permanent members with veto power in the Security Council: China, France, Russia, the United Kingdom, and the United States – comprising the victors, or successor states of the victors, of World War II.
 The G4 nations are regularly elected to two-year terms on the Security Council as non-permanent members by their respective regional groups: in the 24-year period from 1987 to 2010, Brazil and Japan were elected for five terms each, Germany for four terms (one term as West Germany and three terms as unified Germany) and India for eight terms.
 Cumulatively, the G4 has spent 64 years on the Security Council since the UN's inception, with each country serving at least a decade.